belthor777/Machine-Learning/PH207x/excercises/Lesson7/Tutorial: Gender and Visiting the Doctor.md

 	gen female = gender - 1

+> I would use:

+	cs doctor female, or woolf
+	tabulate female doctor, row expected chi2

 #### 1. Estimate the risk difference for visiting the doctor in the past 12 months for self-reported female versus male study participants (using the female variable).
 Calculate risk difference using proportion in females minus proportion in males.####
 >  Estimate of risk difference: **  **
 >